 Deciding on what content you want to use is the first hurdle in any content marketing strategy.
 Whether or not it is for an event, content must always be on point.
 One of the most important aspects of social media content strategy is third-party content.
 Content that is produced by organizers, partners and guest speakers not only showcases what the event has to offer, it also lends overall credibility.

 Where to Publish Your Content

 A dedicated Facebook page and a short, catchy hashtag are where most event organizers start.
-But this is just a fraction of what is needed to make your content take off.
+But this is just a fraction of what your content needs to take off.
 Knowing how to navigate the different audiences across channels is key to ensuring your event content is engaging.
 Industry-specific content, for example, performs best on LinkedIn.
 In contrast to Facebook, where posts without a personal voice perform more poorly than those that use humour, and a touch of personality.
 Choosing the right content, for the right platform will ensure that your event receives not only great visibility but engages your audience and inspires them to take action.